sulu/sulu-docs/reference/glossary.rst

     such as field mappings which should be applied to a different data structure.

-    In the context of Sulu this applied to Structures and Documents.
+    In the context of Sulu this applied to Structures, Properties and Documents.

 Non-localized
     Of a Property - the state of not being localized, not capable of being